MALVMAS/RAS/README.md

 ## *Acknowledgments*

-We would like to thank [list contributors or inspirations] for their contributions to the project.
+We would like to thank [Brian Tinashe Tumbare, Malvern Masiye, Tendai Gadagah, Vimbai Mukwekwezeke and Godknows Muwandi] for their contributions to the project.

-Tendai Gadagah is one of the contributer we would like to thank